crispycloud/static-website-deployment/README.md

 ```

 Go to your AWS Console and go to [Cloudfront Service](https://console.aws.amazon.com/cloudfront/home) and get the domain name.
 Your website is available at `https://${your-domain}/index.html`.
 For example, if your domain is `d2v71ds80aobji.cloudfront.net`.
 Your website is at `https://d2v71ds80aobji.cloudfront.net/index.html`

+## Future Improvements

+Add Route 53 to resolve a domain to cloudfront